-Through a substantial work based learning infrastructure, colleagues from the statutory, voluntary and independent sector keep course staff informed of changing conditions in practice.
+Through the substantial work based learning infrastructure maintained across the academic unit colleagues from the statutory, voluntary and independent sector keep course staff informed of changing conditions in practice.
 Combined with research and feedback from students the course is constantly revised and updated to ensure that it remains fit for purpose.
 Students are able to locate their own practice within a diverse variety or placement contexts and are encouraged to seek out placement opportunities best suited to their future career aspirations.